malvag/distributed-ml-bench/README.md

 Now when the pods are completed/failed, all files in the pods are recycled by the Kubernetes garbage collection.
 So all the model checkpoints are lost and we don't have a model for serving.
 To avoid this we use PersistentVolume(PV) and PersistentVolumeClaim(PVC).

-A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned.
+A **PersistentVolume** (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes but have a lifecycle independent of any individual Pod that uses the PV.
 This means that PV will persist and live even when the pods are deleted.

-A PersistentVolumeClaim (PVC) is a request for storage by a user.
+A **PersistentVolumeClaim** (PVC) is a request for storage by a user.
 It is similar to a Pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany).
+Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany, or ReadWriteMany).

 We can create a PVC to submit a request for storage that will be used in worker pods to store the trained model.
 Here we are requesting 1GB storage with ReadWriteOnce mode.